 The ability of today’s digital microscopes to deliver 3D imaging of a sample with a single click provides an accurate view of the sample and enables the performance of an analysis from any angle (Figure 3).
 With accurate height data, in-depth 3D images enable viewing and measuring sample features or unevenness (Figure 4).
 It is also possible to measure height differences, so accurate sample analysis can be performed.

 Figure 3.
 3D image of surface capacitor.
-(Image created using the Olympus DSX510.)
+(Image created using the Evident DSX510.)

 Figure 4.
 3D image for height data of gear.
-(Image created using the Olympus DSX510.)
+(Image created using the Evident DSX510.)

 Issue 5: Operators with Varying Skill Levels Need to Perform Similar Tasks